Motion of spinning particles in the Kerr-Newman black hole exterior: Equatorial motion and analytical solution

-which will serve as units to analyze the gravitational wave emission in the frequency domain.
-In Fig. \ref{oscillation2}, the oscillation behaviors along the $r$, $\theta$, and $\phi$ directions are plots with the parameter ($\gamma_m, \lambda_m$) with the parameter of point B shown in Fig. \ref{KN radial potential and parameter space}.
-The 3D trajectory is plotted in Fig. \ref{oscillation1}.
-The orbits will become a source for analyzing the gravitational wave emission in the next section.
+In Fig. \ref{oscillation2}, the motion along the $r$, $\theta$, and $\phi$ directions is plotted, respectively, with the parameters ($\gamma_m, \lambda_m$) of point B in Fig. \ref{KN radial potential and parameter space}.
+The 3D trajectory is shown in Fig. \ref{oscillation1}.
+In the next section, the orbits will be used as a source for analyzing gravitational-wave emission.